swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-2/index.md

 // Ok, passed 100 tests (100% not interesting).
 ```

-We find that 100% of the inputs are not interesting!
+We find that 100% of the inputs are not interesting.
 So we need to make better inputs!

 ## Generating interesting strings, part 1

 One way to do this is to use a filter to remove all strings that are not interesting.
 But that would be horrendously inefficient, as interesting strings are extremely rare.

 Instead, let's *generate* interesting strings.
-For our first attempt, we'll start with something very simple: we will generate a list of `'a'` characters and a list of `'b'` characters, and then concatenate the two lists, given us some nice runs.
+For our first attempt, we'll start with something very simple: we will generate a list of `'a'` characters and a list of `'b'` characters, and then concatenate the two lists, giving us some nice runs.

 In order to do this, we will build our own generator (see earlier discussion of [generators and shrinkers](/posts/property-based-testing-1)).
-FsCheck provides a library for making generators, such as `Gen.constant` to generate a constant, `Gen.choose` to pick a random number from an interval, and `Gen.elements` to pick a random element from a list.
+FsCheck provides a useful set of functions for making generators, such as `Gen.constant` to generate a constant, `Gen.choose` to pick a random number from an interval, and `Gen.elements` to pick a random element from a list.
 Once you have a basic generator, you can `map` and `filter` its output, and also combine multiple generators with `map2`, `oneOf`, etc.

 {{<alertinfo >}}